calyau/maxima/crosscompile-windows/README.txt

 On a Ubuntu/Debian System just install some tools for crosscompiling:

-apt-get install g++-mingw-w64-i686 cmake nsis wine automake texinfo texlive texlive-plain-generic texlive-xetex rsync p7zip-full g++ gettext tcl pandoc po4a
+apt-get install g++-mingw-w64-x86-64 cmake nsis wine automake texinfo texlive texlive-plain-generic texlive-xetex rsync p7zip-full g++ gettext tcl pandoc po4a

-(If you are using a 64 bit operating system, it might be necessary to add the i386 architecture (https://wiki.debian.org/Multiarch/HOWTO) before).
-If you want a 64Bit installer, install the compiler g++-mingw-w64-x86-64.
+The Mingw compiler comes in two flavors for threading (win32 and posix threads). wxMaxima requires posix threads, so you must reconfigure mingw and select the posix version, on Debian/Ubuntu Linux using: update-alternatives --config x86_64-w64-mingw32-g++ update-alternatives --config x86_64-w64-mingw32-gcc

 You will need CMake >= 3.7, if that is not included in your distribution, download a recent CMake from https://cmake.org/files/